Amazon S3 transfers

 • For Secret access key, enter your secret access key.

-• For File format choose your data format: newline delimited JSON, CSV, Avro, Parquet, or ORC.
+• For File format choose your data format (newline delimited JSON, CSV, Avro, Parquet, or ORC).

-• For Write Disposition, choose:
+• For Write Disposition, choose one of the following:

 S3 source details